Sunnyg83/Peer_Finding_Network_UCLA/README.md

 # Peer_Finding_Network_UCLA

 ## Project Overview
-The UCLA Peer-Finding Network is a full-stack web app that helps Bruins find study partners, (potentially) form groups, and ace their courses.
+The UCLA Peer-Finding Network is a full-stack web app that helps Bruins find study partners, form groups, and ace their courses.
 It features real-time chat, peer matching, profile management, and a modern, responsive UI with dark/light mode.
+The landing page is professionally designed with UCLA branding and highlights upcoming features.

 ---